25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 The people of Stonehenge loved to barbecue

-It also might have been the site of some pretty delicious meals.
 According to researchers who analyzed the site where the builders of Stonehenge are theorized to have lived, fat residue inside pottery shards and burn marks on animal bones indicate evidence of barbecue-style roasting.
 In fact, some archaeologists believe that Stonehenge may have been a feast site.
 This is just one of the facts that make Stonehenge one of the most mysterious archaeological treasures on earth.

 Grilling and barbecuing are not the same thing

-“The key difference between the two is that grilling cooks foods directly over the heat and barbecue uses the heat through convection of hot air,” says Jack Timmons, owner of Jack’s BBQ in Seattle.
+“The key difference between the two is that grilling cooks foods directly over the heat and barbecue uses the heat through convection of hot air,” says Jack Timmons, owner Jack’s BBQ in Seattle.
 “When you’re grilling, the fat from the meat hits the burning coals which turn into flavorful gasses that bring flavor to the meat.”
-When you’re smoking barbecue, it’s the gasses coming off of the burning wood that brings flavor to the meat.
+When you’re smoking barbecue, it’s the gasses coming off the burning wood that brings flavor to the meat.
 “One is low and slow, the other is fast and furious,” he shares.

 Weber Grills were inspired by buoys